dechamps/FlexASIO/CONFIGURATION.md

 # FlexASIO Configuration

+**Tip: instead of editing the FlexASIO configuration file directly, you might find it easier to use a third-party tool such as flipswitchingmonkey's [FlexASIO GUI][FlexASIO_GUI].**

-FlexASIO does not provide a graphical interface ([GUI][]) to adjust its settings.
+FlexASIO does not provide an official graphical interface ([GUI][]) to adjust its settings.
 This is because developing a GUI typically requires a significant amount of developer time that FlexASIO, sadly, doesn't have.
 This explains why nothing happens when you click on the ASIO driver "configure" or "settings" button in your application.